codesandbox/codesandbox-client/packages/homepage/content/articles/better-github-workflow/index.md

 ---

 We've made it even easier for you to work with GitHub projects on CodeSandbox.
-While you've been able to import and export projects to and from GitHub on CodeSandbox, the workflow was confusing.
+While you've been able to import and export projects to and from GitHub for a while, the workflow was confusing.
 This update focuses on making that workflow more user-friendly.
-We've tackled five areas: refining the core flow, improving the UI, adding new functionality to help keep sandboxes in sync, as well as adding new, quicker ways to import projects and a better way to work with repos in the long-term.
+We've tackled five areas: refining the core flow, improving the UI, adding new functionality to keep sandboxes in sync, as well as adding new, quicker ways to import projects, and a better way to work with repos in the long-term.
 Let's dig into the changes.

 ### Core flow changes